 We also needed to pack our food and cooking utensils.
 At the hut, they have a kitchen bench, tables, and sinks, but we needed to bring our own gas cooker, gas pots, dishes, and food, possibly in a backpack cooler.
 For hiking in the winter or summer, the same rules always apply; bring easy to cook hearty food – and lots of it!
 We always bring pasta, chocolate, nuts, and then oatmeal for breakfast.

 For winter hiking we needed to make sure we had warm clothing.
 I wore lots of layers and brought plenty of extra clothes that I could wear in the hut that would be dry.
-Extra pairs of socks are essential as the snow means your feet will get wet and socks likely won’t dry overnight.
+Extra pairs of hiking socks are essential as the snow means your feet will get wet and socks likely won’t dry overnight.
 Waterproof gear is also a good idea.
 Good gloves and a hiking hat are also a must!

 Checking in with the DOC (Department of Conservation)